Lately, everyone’s been talking about “outreach marketing”…

 The links in articles on strong sites help improve a website’s search engine rankings in Google and other search engines, which then leads to more organic traffic (which is the most valuable form of traffic, followed closely by email).

-On the flip side, most self described “outreach and PR specialists” are simply nothing more than SEO consultants try to get backlinks.
+On the flip side, most self-described “outreach and PR specialists” are simply nothing more than SEO consultants trying to get high authority backlinks.
 In PR lingo, a “relationship-building email” is just a formal way of saying “trying to get a link”.

 The key to succeeding with B2B PR in 2020 and beyond is to get media mentions that are strong from an SEO perspective as well as get viewed by thousands or tens of thousands of potential customers…

 To really get your brand to stand out, you need both SEO and PR working together in harmony.

 The main problem with this approach is that startup founders (who are often technical developers) and B2B business owners are extremely busy and don’t have the time – or bandwidth – to do this effectively.